TheZlodziej/mqtt-simulator/readme.md

 ```

 ### Manual setup of config file
-You can always create ```config.json``` file yourself if you think writing it with the command line tool is too tedious - simply follow the format below
+You can always create ```config.json``` file yourself if you think writing it with the command line tool is too tedious - simply follow the format below (uuid is treated as ```str``` not uuid type, so you can use whatever unique string you want).
 ```json
 {
     "broker": {